 Ocean sunfish and sea turtles like to snack on them.

-A sea walnut is shaped just like its name and is transparent or white.
-They can grow up to several inches long but adults don’t have tentacles.
-Sea walnuts give off a rainbow spectrum of colors when disturbed by a light source.
+A sea walnut is shaped like a walnut and is transparent or white, though it gives off a rainbow spectrum of colors when disturbed by a light source.
 At night, they can be seen “flashing” brightly in the waves of passing boats.
-They move through the water by using eight rows of hair-like structures, or combs.